Tale of two walkouts: Texas Democrats hailed on left while Oregon Republicans vilified

-Like the Texas House Democrats, Oregon Senate Republicans exited their state during the session to prevent the legislature from acting on bills, but that’s where the similarities end.
+Like the Texas House Democrats, Oregon Senate Republicans left their state during the Legislative Assembly’s session to prevent the legislature from acting on bills, but that’s where the similarities end.

 Not only were there no chartered jets or ritzy D.C. hotels for the GOP lawmakers, but they were widely scorned for their 2019 and 2020 legislative walkouts by Democrats, including Washington Gov. Jay Inslee, who told the Oregon Republicans to stay out of his state.

-Meanwhile, the Texas House Democratic Caucus members were hailed on the left as heroes when they broke quorum July 12 by fleeing to Washington — a contrast that has not gone unnoticed by Oregon Republicans.
+Meanwhile, the Texas House Democratic Caucus members were hailed on the left as heroes when they broke quorum July 12 by fleeing to the nation’s capital — a contrast that has not gone unnoticed by Oregon Republicans.

 “Given how vocal Oregon Democrats have been about prior quorum denials, their silence so far about what is happening in Texas has been deafening,” Oregon Senate Minority Leader Fred Girod said in a statement.
 “They have previously called walkouts threats to democracy and even likened them to ‘terrorism.’
 Are they willing to apply the same standard to Texas Democrats, or are they partisan hypocrites?”